 The following Terms of Business apply to all treatments and services delivered on a private basis.
-They do not apply to any treatments or services delivered on an NHS basis.

 If you have any questions, please do not hesitate to contact our Customer Care Team, who will be happy to assist.